Complete Electroweak Chiral Lagrangian with a Light Higgs at NLO: Models of UV physics

 This discussion shows explicitly how a subset of our NLO operators is generated in the Higgs-portal scenario.
-After integrating out the heavy scalar $H_2$ the theory is nonrenormalizable and our general effective Lagrangian applies.
-In particular, it is seen that operators of canonical dimension 4 ($\mathcal{O}_{D1}$), 5 ($\mathcal{O}_{\psi Si}$) and 6 (4-fermion terms) contribute at the same (next-to-leading) order $1/M^2_2$.
+After integrating out the heavy scalar $H_2$ in the non-decoupling limit $M_2\gg v_h$, $v_s$, $M_1$ the effective theory takes the form of a chiral Lagrangian.
+In particular, even for $F_i(h/v)\to 1$, it is seen that operators of canonical dimension 4 ($\mathcal{O}_{D1}$), 5 ($\mathcal{O}_{\psi Si}$) and 6 (4-fermion terms) contribute at the same (next-to-leading) order $1/M^2_2$.
 This shows that the effective Lagrangian is not simply organized in terms of canonical dimension.